Empowerment Programs Model

 Involving the community and ETI’s partners

 In addition to providing youth programs, ETI believes it is essential that the community be engaged in our work.
 The Community Celebration concluding the program cycle allows ETI participants to present their accomplishments from the past year to the rest of society, including local government, NGOs, the education sector, and the private sector.
 This serves to stir up interest by community members in ETI’s programs, and allows fellow citizens to witness firsthand ETI’s impact on these children.
-It is our hope that the Community Celebration inspires community members to make their spaces inclusive to people of all abilities—and, indeed, many of these representatives then go on to participate in ETI’s Program Consulting workshops.
+It is our hope that the Community Celebration inspires community members to make their spaces inclusive to people of all abilities.

 ETI University Clubs help ETI engage academic institutions as partners in empowerment.
 University clubs are extracurricular organizations established at universities throughout the region that embody ETI’s mission and aid in building strong partnerships with the universities, while also initiating advocacy efforts.
 In addition, many of the club members serve as volunteers for the programs.
 Because students have a lot of influence on fellow university members—including faculty, staff and other students—their participation in ETI university clubs can help change the narrative of disability, thereby helping to make change in the rest of society.